All Episodes

 It's because a lot of people might not have been as attentive to that word choice issue as you are.

-Having explained it to me, which I needed a couple of minutes for you to do, I now get it, and you know, good point.
+Having explained it to me, which I needed a couple of minutes for you to do, I now get it.

-Uh, you know, it's um that's a a thoroughly worthy point.
+You know, it's a thoroughly worthy point.

-But truth be told, Al Qaeda does have officials.
+But truth be told, Al-Qaeda does have officials.

-And and maybe that just we all hear things a little differently, and so I I don't debate your point.
+And maybe that just, we all hear things a little differently.

-I think you got a good one, but the notion that there was something the matter because Hillary didn't say, What?
+But the notion that there was something the matter because Hillary didn't say, what?

 What are you doing referring to them as officials?